Sinusitis (sinus infection)

 Treatment from a GP

-Your GP may prescribe a steroid nasal spray or drops to reduce the swelling in your sinuses.
+- steroid nasal sprays or drops – to reduce the swelling in your sinuses

-You might need to take these for a few months and they sometimes cause irritation, sore throats or nosebleeds.
+You might need to take steroid nasal sprays or drops for a few months and they sometimes cause irritation, sore throats or nosebleeds.

 Your GP may refer you to an ear, nose and throat (ENT) specialist if:

-- you’ve had sinusitis for longer than 3 months (chronic sinusitis)
+- your sinusitis has lasted longer than three months (chronic sinusitis)

 Surgery for sinusitis